-If you don’t already have an access code for using Foothill@Home (our Internet access service) please call a Call Center representative at 626-445-0950.
+If you don’t already have an access code for using online banking please call a Contact Center representative at 626-445-0950.
 We will mail an access code to you.
 After receiving your initial access code, you may change your code at any time.
-Your Foothill@Home access code can be from 6 to 10 characters long.
+Your online banking access code can be from 6 to 10 characters long.

 You play a crucial role in preventing others from logging on to your account.
 Never use codes that are easy to guess.
 Examples of bad access codes are: birthdays, first names, pet names, addresses, phone numbers, Social Security Numbers, etc. Never reveal your access code to another person.
-You should periodically change your access code in the "Other Options" screen in Foothill@Home.
+You should periodically change your access code.
 Do not share confidential information with anyone, including family or friends.
 If you need someone to access your accounts, consider making them an authorized signer.

 Foothill Credit Union uses a state-of-the-art firewall system to protect our internal networks from outside intrusion.
 The firewall refuses connections that are not authorized and only allows certain protocols into the internal computer system.